jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * For example, 3 and 5 could have been used for the operator and operands respectively

-        * 3 bits for the operation/operator --- 8 total
+        * 3 bits for the operator --- 8 total
         * 5 bits for the operand --- 32 total